What *Not* To Do During Mercury Retrograde Cycles

 While you may be able to anticipate that certain snafus may occur during this timeframe—after all, considering retrograde cycles happen multiple times per year, we’ve lived through many—it's also helpful to know what not to do during Mercury retrograde so you don't unnecessarily press your luck.
 That’s where we come in.
 Below find a refresher on what this planetary movement means for you, and an exhaustive list of what not to do during Mercury retrograde.

 Mercury is the fastest moving planet in the solar system—it's the closest to the sun, making its orbital path a little more speedy than its neighboring planets.
 When it passes Earth (which happens three or four times a year), it slows down a bit, making the planet of communication appear as though it's spinning backwards—with the operative word being "appear."
-In actuality, it's not actually spinning backwards, but it's slowed-down speed is connected with a variety of things in life becoming a bit muddled in areas of life Mercury rules: communication, travel, and technology.
+In actuality, it's not actually spinning backward, but its slowed-down speed is connected with a variety of things in life becoming a bit muddled in the areas of life that Mercury rules: communication, travel, and technology.

-"We can experience technical or mechanical issues, and our wires can feel crossed in all our forms of communication," say Ellen Bowles, an astrologer and co-author of Astrology SOS.
+"We can experience technical or mechanical issues, and our wires can feel crossed in all our forms of communication," says Ellen Bowles, an astrologer and co-author of Astrology SOS.
 "Planetary retrogrades are moments of collective pause and reflection.
 When Mercury retrograde occurs, we are being asked to slow down and double-check the details."
 That impetus to finely comb over all the details extends beyond the three-to-four-week period of retrograde itself.
 Mercury's shadow period, aka "retroshade," occurs for a week or two before and after the retrograde itself, and the same rules for what not to do during Mercury retrograde apply during this time, too.

 That said, Mercury retrograde isn't all bad.
 Despite its rough reputation, it actually offers benefits and can be embraced as an opportunity to lean into the moments of pause it inspires.
 As astrologer Susan Miller previously told Well+Good, Mercury retrograde periods welcome an opportunity to slow down, remember, and reconnect.